 OJJDP envisions a nation where children are free from crime and violence.
-In fiscal year 2019, OJJDP awarded $323,477,998 in grants to support programs, research, training and technical assistance, and information dissemination activities that enhance public safety, ensure young offenders are held appropriately accountable, and empower youth to live productive, law abiding lives.
+In fiscal year 2019, OJJDP awarded $323,477,998 in grants to support programs, research, training and technical assistance, and information dissemination activities that enhance public safety, ensure youth are held appropriately accountable, and empower them to live productive, law abiding lives.

 OJJDP continues its commitment to programs and initiatives that focus on fostering police-youth relationships and enhancing law enforcement efforts to address and prevent youth victimization and violence.

 Additionally, through initiatives such as the Changing Minds campaign and the Enhancing Law Enforcement Response to Children Exposed to Violence project, officers can gain a better understanding of the impact of a child's exposure to violence and the positive role police can play in supporting affected youth.

 OJJDP works with law enforcement agencies across the country to protect children from victimization, exploitation and abuse - including in online, social media and other multi-platform environments.

 Established in 1998, OJJDP's 61 Internet Crimes Against Children (ICAC) task forces represent more than 4,500 federal, state, and local law enforcement and prosecutorial agencies.
 ICAC helps state and local law enforcement agencies develop an effective response to technology-facilitated child sexual exploitation and Internet crimes against children.

 In FY 2019, OJJDP issued 71 awards totaling $36.3 million to support ICAC efforts around the country.
 In 2019, ICAC task force programs conducted more than 81,000 investigations and 85,700 forensic exams.
 These efforts resulted in the arrests of more than 9,500 individuals.